MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsOnlineVoicemailPolicy.md

 # Grant-CsOnlineVoicemailPolicy

 ## SYNOPSIS
-Assigns a voicemail policy to one or more users.
+Assigns a pre-configured policy instance for Voicemail service to one or more users.

 ## SYNTAX
 ```